rei/rei-cedar/README.md

 ### Visual Regression Testing

+> [!NOTE]
+> this has been temporarily disabled due to Vue3 compatibility issues.

 Check [backstop](https://github.com/garris/BackstopJS) for general configuration questions.

 Our visual regressions audits can be performed against all patterns documented within the project's component proving grounds.
 To do so, follow the steps below: